tlswg/tls13-spec/draft-ietf-tls-tls13.md

 cryptographic parameters for the connection.
 It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}].
 The combination of the ClientHello and the ServerHello determines the shared keys.
-If pure (EC)DHE or (EC)DHE-PSK key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the client's shares.
-If pure PSK or (EC)DHE-PSK key establishment is in use, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.
+If (EC)DHE or key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the client's shares.
+If PSK key establishment is in use, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.
+Note that implementations can use (EC)DHE and PSK together, in which case both extensions will be supplied.

 The server then sends two messages to establish the Server Parameters: